Keshav-pro1/T-hacks_Enlighten_learn/README.md

 # T-hacks_Enlighten_learn
-this is the prototype of the education website
+This is the prototype of the education website